 To give you a happier ending we did get it cleared up with a lot of patience and quite the medicine cocktail.
 She got a low dose of pain meds from the vet.
 Then I had whipped up my slippery elm bark paste to coat the open sores (super fun applying this as you can imagine) and lastly a consistent does of Pepcid AC.
 The Pepcid was due to the vet suspecting a possible acid reflux like issue where it was burning her throat and mouth we won’t get into all the yucky details of this.

 The key is to stick with it and not to give up.
 Can’t are finicky especially when they are not feeling well, so hang in there!
-If you have a trick you want to share with us be sure to let us know in the comments below!
+If you are looking for ways to just get your cat to eat again try reading our tips here.
+If you have a trick to help your cat with kidney disease gain weight that you want to share with us be sure to let us know in the comments below!